Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/heatflux_calculation_theory.rst

 Perpendicular and parallel transport in the SOL results in the exponential decay of plasma density and temperature moving away from the LCFS in the radial direction.
-The exhaust power (:math:`P_{SOL}`) is assumed to enter the SOL at the OMP (the label “u” is used for this location, meaning “upstream”) and it separates into two flows, one towards the inner divertor, another to the outer divertor.
+The exhaust power (:math:`P_{SOL}`) is assumed to enter the SOL at the Outboard Mid-Plane (OMP - the subscript “u” is used for this location, meaning “upstream”) and it separates into two flows, one towards the inner divertor, another to the outer divertor.

 .. figure:: ../images/nova/SOL_power_sharing.png
    :name: fig:SOL_power_sharing
+   :align: center

    Schematic of the model for the SOL power sharing between inner and outer divertors.
 Illustrated, as an example, a LFS Snowflake Minus divertor.